Ejen Ali The Movie 2: Plot

-Alicia inherits the I.R.I.S. from its previous holder Ali who is left in charge of Project S.A.T.R.I.A.—an experimental artificially intelligent armour suit created by Tekno pillar head Dayang—Dato Othman appoints Amir and Elle as the replacement Neuro and Inviso pillar leaders, and Rizwan, joined by previous Numeros agents Dos and Trez, requests Ali to find Numeros leader Cero's true identity by leaking classified M.A.T.A. reports which Ali declines.
+Alicia is entrusted with the I.R.I.S., formerly wielded by Ali who is now testing Project S.A.T.R.I.A., Tekno head Dayang's artificially intelligent bodysuit trained on data from M.A.T.A.'s pillars.
+Dato Othman appoints his niece Elle and head of security Amir as the replacement Inviso and Neuro heads respectively.
+After training, Ali declines a request from Rizwan, no longer an agent and now joined by former Numeros members Dos and Trez, to leak M.A.T.A. documents about Numeros mastermind Cero.

-Meanwhile at home, Ali is blackmailed by Neonimus—a rogue former M.A.T.A.
-Academy agent expelled for behavioural problems with the ability to hack and remotely access electronics—into leaking all the M.A.T.A.'s agents identities, arranging an attack on the Cyberaya SMART Tunnel.
+At home, Ali is blackmailed by Neonimus—an expelled former M.A.T.A.
+Academy agent with the ability to remotely access electronics—into leaking all the M.A.T.A.'s agents identities, arranging an attack on the Cyberaya SMART Tunnel.
 M.A.T.A. arranges an infiltration on Neonimus utilising him and Ali's battle to trial S.A.T.R.I.A. where Alicia saves the others from Neonimus' spider robots.
-The agents are then assigned to capture Neonimus in the Cybertopia amusement park as he prepares another attack.
-There, Neonimus captures Alicia, and hacks into the S.A.T.R.I.A. suit.
+The agents are then assigned to capture Neonimus in an amusement park as he prepares another attack there.
+Neonimus captures Alicia, and hacks into the S.A.T.R.I.A. suit.
 After Alicia receives a premonition of S.A.T.R.I.A. destroying M.A.T.A. from I.R.I.S., Ali prepares to kill Neonimus but is intercepted by General Rama.
-Meanwhile, Rizwan's team go to the now-ruined Numeros lair to retrieve records about Neonimus.
+Meanwhile, Rizwan's team go to the ruined Numeros lair to retrieve records about Neonimus.

-Having himself detained, Neonimus uploads his virus into the M.A.T.A. headquarters, allowing Cero to control its electronics, forcing the pillar heads to launch a protocol to evacuate to a nearby island.
+Having himself detained, Neonimus uploads his virus into the M.A.T.A. headquarters, allowing Cero to control its electronics, forcing the pillar heads to evacuate to a nearby island.
 Alicia is given back I.R.I.S. by Rama who initially wanted to return it to Dayang.
-Ali heads to equip S.A.T.R.I.A. despite the risk of Cero overriding the already-compromised suit, turning Ali against the agents in the base including Alicia.
+Ali decides to equip S.A.T.R.I.A. despite the risk of Cero overriding the already-compromised suit, turning Ali against the agents in the base including Alicia.
 Beaten, Alicia hands Ali the I.R.I.S., pleading him to defeat S.A.T.R.I.A. before Cero transfers her into it.
-Cero tells Ali his plans to liberate Cyberaya by undermining their corrupt leadership, and that Alicia was transferred due to her more rapid neural activity, allowing higher compatibility with S.A.T.R.I.A. before subduing him.
-Neonimus escapes, but is tased by Dos who arrives with Rizwan's team.
-Rizwan encourages Ali to save Cyberaya from Cero, motivating him to activate I.R.I.S.
+Cero tells Ali his plans to liberate Cyberaya by undermining their leadership who would retreat to the island, and that Alicia was transferred due to higher compatibility with S.A.T.R.I.A.
+Neonimus escapes, but is tased by Dos who arrives with Trez and Rizwan, and encourages Ali to save Cyberaya from Cero with I.R.I.S.